rudSarkar/bhagavadgitaapi/README.md

 bhagavadgitaapi
 ```

-If you are using manual method 'second step`copy the to any`bin`location on your system and add the binary to`~/.zshrc` at the end
+If you are using the manual method 'second step' copy the binary to any `bin` location on your system and add the binary to `~/.zshrc` at the end

 ```bash
 # other contents above